jfecher/ante-website/content/blog/why_effects.md

     if x + y < 10 then
         throw (MyError "The results of `foo` and `bar` are too small")
 ```

+You can think of this as being similar to using an anonymous union type for error returns.
+We don't need to define explicit wrappers to combine all the errors we use as with tagged
+unions, and different error types compose naturally into the union.
+This also means if a
+library `can Throw String`, and our code also `can Throw String`, these will combine into
+just one `can Throw String` effect.
+If we want to keep them separate we need to use a wrapper
+type like `MyError` above.

 ---